LegallyNotBlonde/financial_and_election_analysis_using_python/README.md

     Raymon Anthony Doane: 3.139% (11,606 votes)
 * Winner: Diana DeGette
 * Conclusion: Diana DeGette won the election decisively with 73.812% of the total votes, significantly outpacing her opponents, Charles Casper Stockham and Raymon Anthony Doane, who received 23.049% and 3.139% of the votes, respectively.

+# Please check "Analysis" folder in "ByBank" and "ByPoll" for the printed results in txt format.